ErikSkoda/ZeroFrictionLogger/README.md

 `findstr /C:#audit app.log > audit.txt`

+Copied this one-liner from my Linux VM.
+It works.

+`grep "#audit" Test.log > audit.txt`

 ### Log file retention - Out of scope but not out of heart
+My TAF host app handles log file retention programmatically, making a copy to report folder where it can also be accessed from the HTML report.
 While retention is **out of scope** for the logger itself for the sake of simplicity, you can still archive logs with a timestamp in a straighforward way.
-Below you find a Windows CMD batch example adding a YYYY-MM-DD_HH_MM_SSmm prefix to `app.log`.
+Below you find a Windows CMD batchfile example adding a YYYY-MM-DD_HH_MM_SSmm prefix to `app.log`.

 It does pad hours before 10:00 to prevent filename issues.
 Does not require PowerShell.